Home » Medieval English Drama » Everyman in Performance

 Good Dedes: Me thynke it is he in dede. (lines 769-71)

 Taken together, the heavy cuing and the lengthy exits suggest that off-stage in the playwright’s conception was some distance away from the main playing area.
-A large, and therefore probably outdoor set seems to be envisaged, and this further supports the view that early performances were on detached stages.
+A large, and therefore probably outdoor set seems to be envisaged.
+This further supports the view that early performances were on detached stages.

 Number of Stages

 Whether the early productions of Everyman used one, two or even three stages, and whether Good Deeds’ “cold ground” and Everyman’s grave were in fact the same structure cannot now be determined.
-The playwright left this decision to the performers, as one of their contributions to his work’s artistic realisation.
-The evidence on this question that can be deduced from the text and from other multiple-stage plays is inconclusive.
+The playwright left this decision to the performers, as part of their contributions to his work’s artistic realisation.
+The evidence that can be deduced from the text and from comparisons with other multiple-stage plays is inconclusive.

 Alternatively, it would be possible to combine God’s throne, the Angel’s place, the House of Salvation and the grave in a single tower-like structure.
 This would have the disadvantage of detaching Good Deeds from the other salvation figures.
 She could not begin speaking from the grave, since she must not be too close to the House of Salvation, to which Knowledge must conduct Everyman.
 On the other hand, a single actor would be available for God, Confession and the Angel.
 The stage plan of Perseverance differs from this arrangement in having heaven (God’s scaffold) as a separate structure, but resembles it in that Mankind’s death bed, from under which Anima (his soul) arises, is placed below the Castle.
 The arrangement also receives some support from the staging of The Conversion of Saint Paul, where a single scaffold, centrally placed, probably contained God, an angel, the Holy Spirit and some complicated machinery (Wickham English Moral Interludes 106).

-The text of Everyman suggests and guides staging without prescribing.
-This is borne out by its multifarious inventive stagings in modern times.
+The text of Everyman guides staging decisions, but does not prescribe them.
+This is borne out by the play’s multifarious creative stagings in modern times.
 I shall mention two other ways in which the script supports the performers, before considering techniques by which it is likely to engage an audience.

 Moves and Positions of Actors